opengovfoundation/hr-resources/README.md

 Included are:

+* [Employee Review Form](./markdown/employee-review.md) - A simple form for employee reviews, focusing on goal-setting for the employee.
 * [Status Messages](./markdown/status-messages.md) - How to write effective daily stand-up or status emails or messages.
 We have every employee send a message to the team every morning.
 We've found these very useful for small, decentralized teams to keep everyone in the loop.
 * [Timesheets](./markdown/timesheets.md) Guide - How to enter time into your timesheet application.
 We use Harvest, but this is general enough to adapt this for any tool - this is process-oriented, not software-oriented.